Joseph: King of Dreams: Plot

-Joseph (Ben Affleck), the youngest of Jacob's (Richard Herd) eleven sons, is considered to be a "miracle child" because his mother, Rachel (Maureen McGovern), was thought to have been infertile.
+Joseph, the youngest of Jacob's eleven sons, is considered to be a "miracle child" because his mother, Rachel, was thought to have been infertile.
 Joseph becomes conceited due to his parents' special treatment, leading to his brothers growing increasingly jealous of him.
-One night, Joseph dreams of a pack of wolves attacking the family's flock of sheep.
-The dream comes true, but Joseph's brothers dismiss it as a coincidence.
+One night, Joseph dreams of a pack of wolves attacking the family's flock of sheep which comes true, though Joseph's brothers dismiss it as a coincidence.
 Joseph further enrages his brothers by recounting his next dream, in which he saw them bowing before him.
-Led by the eldest brother, Judah (Mark Hamill), the brothers sell Joseph to a slave trader for twenty pieces of silver and take his torn coat back to their parents, convincing them that wolves killed Joseph.
+Led by Jacob's fourth son, Judah, the brothers sell Joseph to a slave trader for twenty pieces of silver and bring his torn coat to their parents, convincing them that wolves killed Joseph.

-In Egypt, Joseph is bought by Potiphar (James Eckhouse), the captain of (the unnamed) Pharaoh's (Richard McGonagle) guards.
-He becomes a trusted servant and falls in love with Potiphar's niece Asenath (Jodi Benson).
-Potiphar's wife, Zuleika (Judith Light), tries to seduce Joseph, and when he refuses, she falsely claims Joseph attempted to rape her.
-Potiphar orders Joseph to be executed, but Zuleika begs him not to.
-Potiphar realizes that Joseph is innocent, but reluctantly has him imprisoned to save face.
-There, Joseph meets the Pharaoh's cupbearer (René Auberjonois) and baker (Ken Hudson Campbell) and interprets their dreams, which soon come true.
-Having seen that the cupbearer will return to his position whilst the baker is executed, Joseph begs him to tell the Pharaoh about his gift, but the cupbearer forgets to do so.
-Meanwhile, Asenath secretly supplies food to Joseph until she is nearly spotted by a guard and forced to drop the food, which is devoured by rats.
-Raging at God for his misfortunes, Joseph climbs the walls of the jail, slips, and falls back down, ending up being knocked unconscious.
-After he wakes up, he finds renewed purpose in caring for a dying tree as he reflects on his past and begins to trust in God's plan again.
+Joseph is brought to Egypt and sold to Potiphar, the captain of (the unnamed) Pharaoh's guards.
+He becomes a trusted servant and falls in love with Potiphar's niece Asenath but Potiphar's wife, Zuleika, tries to seduce Joseph, and when rebuffed she falsely claims Joseph attempted to rape her.
+Potiphar orders Joseph’s execution, but Zuleika begs him not to.
+Realizing Joseph’s innocence, Potiphar spares his life, but has him imprisoned to preserve his honor.
+There, Joseph meets the Pharaoh's cupbearer and baker and interprets their dreams, which soon come true: the cupbearer will return to his position whilst the baker is executed.
+Joseph pleads with the cupbearer to tell Pharaoh about his gift, but he forgets to do so, while Asenath tries to secretly supply Joseph with food that is instead devoured by rats.
+Joseph rages at God for his misfortunes and unsuccessfully attempts to climb the walls of the jail, after which he finds renewed purpose by caring for a dying tree, where he reflects on his past and begins to trust in God's plan again.